cmkobel/CompareM2/README.md

 ## Testing the installation (optional)

 Now you will be able to run asscom2.
-You can use the example data in tests/MAGs to check that everything works.
+You can use the example data in path "tests/MAGs" to check that everything works.
 The first time you run asscom2 it will show the message "Pulling singularity image docker://cmkobel/assemblycomparator2."
 This might take some time depending on your network bandwidth as it downloads a +4GB docker image that contains all the conda environments needed for each analysis.
 ```bash
 # First, enter a dir where some genomes reside.
 cd ${ASSCOM2_BASE}/tests/MAGs